FrankFK/WoopecGraphics/README.md

 <!-- ROADMAP -->
 ## Roadmap

 This is a first version.
 The code has not yet been cleaned up properly.
-I will continue in winter...
+I will continue in 2022 ...